bradchristie/taminations-flutter/assets/c2/parallelogram_concept.md

 [Acey Deucey](../plus/acey_deucey.md).

- If the call is one that rotates the 2x4 formation (for example, Counter Rotate 1/4), the formation becomes offset lines, waves, or columns (as appropriate to the call's ending formation), offset the same way the Parallelogram was.
+ If the call is one that rotates the 2x4 formation (for example, Counter Rotate 1/4), the formation becomes Offset Lines, Waves, or Columns (as appropriate to the call's ending formation), offset the same way the Parallelogram was.
 The percentage of offset is preserved, not necessarily the footprints.